Sponsored By

 Changes to its SSA and arbitration rules mark Valve's newest update to the platform.
 Over the summer, it made a sweep of front and backend updates, including refinements to store page descriptions and related games on those pages.

 One of the more significant changes came in July with social media linking.
-In light of "major" recent API updates for several social media platforms like X (née Twitter), Steam's account linking process was simplified for developers.
+In light of recent API updates for several social media platforms like X (née Twitter), Steam's account linking process was simplified for developers.

-The full, updated SSA can be read here.
+The updated SSA can be read here.

 Read more about: